 DevOps is a belief, shared ideology and a cultural change which is at the core of an organisation.
 Just because some individual knows something about Puppet and Chef and can write Bash scripts to make coffee, does not necessarily make the DevOps Experts.
 They are IT automation professionals who may form part of the collective sense of purpose that the organisation aspires too.

 The ideal DevOps implementation will include the integrations and collaboration of a number different resources.
 There is no magic tool, formula or wand waving wizard can fix it.

 DevOps is about ensuring all friction points are eliminated, communication is clear, concise and open.
 This can only be done by ensuring you have a smooth flow data and clear interaction points.
-There are 4 Key Components of DevOps:

 - Cross-functional team